Adhaywe/tinyqv-affinex/docs/info.md

 An affine transformation is a geometric transformation that combines linear transformation operations like rotation, scaling, shearing or reflection.
 These transformations are widely used in areas like computer graphics and image processing.

-The project implements a 2D affine transformation accelerator which is design to perform these operations in hardware using Q8.16 fixed point arithmetic.
+The project implements a 2D affine transformation accelerator which is designed to perform these operations in hardware using Q8.16 fixed point arithmetic.